 3. You can actually sail further afield provided no hurricanes are coming.

 - We sailed throughout the season.
 You know when hurricanes are coming across the Atlantic.
 If you see one coming, you head south.

 - The weather is the same year-round – it’s always around 85 degrees, there’s a breeze from the east and it’s sunny!

 - Weekly shopping buses to and from grocery stores, farmer and fish markets, and hardware stores.

 - Beer, wine, and food deliveries to your bay or even boat.

 - You can get fresh bread and other staples in the anchorage.

-- Daily VHF net to discuss emergencies, social activities, ask questions, sell or buy items from other cruisers.
+- Daily VHF net to discuss emergencies, and social activities, ask questions, and sell or buy items from other cruisers.

 5. There are loads to do and see.

-- Daily and weekly social events like dominoes, movie nights, trivia, live music events.
+- Daily and weekly social events like dominoes, movie nights, trivia, and live music events.

 - Cruiser organized events and holidays.